 Cats and Dogs

 Make sure you understand the quarantine laws for the State of Hawai‘i, Read more.
 Give yourself several months in advance to prepare for the process.
-When your pet finally relocates to Hawai‘i, take it to a veterinarian for a check-up and if you haven't already get your cat or dog microchipped at the Hawaiian Humane Society for $15, which includes registration in O‘ahu’s microchip database.
+When your pet finally relocates to Hawai‘i, take it to a veterinarian for a check-up and if you haven't already get your cat or dog microchipped at the Hawaiian Humane Society for a fee, which includes registration in O‘ahu’s microchip database.
 No appointment is required.
 Walk-ins are welcome any day of week between Noon and 4 pm to the Adoptions or Admissions Center.

 * Not all Parks and Beaches are dog friendly, Read more.